Blue Angel (nightclub)

 The Blue Angel, also known as "The Raz", is a nightclub in Liverpool, England.
 It is located where Seel Street meets Berry Street in Liverpool city centre.
-It is a venue in Liverpool in which The Beatles, Rolling Stones, Bob Dylan and many other bands played at in the 1960s.
+It is a venue in Liverpool in which the Beatles, the Rolling Stones, Bob Dylan and many other bands played at in the 1960s.
 It was historically a jazz club, but it now plays pop music.